-12 Pamela Samuelson, Reconceptualizing Copyright's Merger Doctrine, 63 J. COPYRIGHT SOC'Y U.S.A.
-417, 417-19 (2016)
+12 Pamela Samuelson, Reconceptualizing Copyright's Merger Doctrine, 63 J. Copyright Soc'y U.S.A.
+417, 417-19 (2016).

-13 See, e.g., Pamela Samuelson, Unbundling Fair Uses, 77 FORDHAM L. REV. 2537, 2539-41 (2009) (arguing that the success of fair use defense falls into common patterns); Lydia Pallas Loren, Redefining the Market Failure Approach to Fair Use in an Era of Copyright Permission Systems, 5 J. INTELL.
-PROP.
-L. 1, 7-8, 16-18 (1997) (recognizing fair use rights as expansive and exploring how fair use doctrine impacted rights given to the copyright owner and user over time); Wendy J. Gordon, Fair Use as Market Failure: A Structural and Economic Analysis of the Betamax Case and its Predecessors, 82 COLUM.
-L. REV. 1600, 1627-35 (1982) (exploring fair use as a response to, inter alia, high transaction costs, external benefits, noncommercial uses, nonmonetizable values, and anti-dissemination motives).
+13 See, e.g., Pamela Samuelson, Unbundling Fair Uses, 77 Fordham L. Rev. 2537, 2539-41 (2009) (arguing that the success of fair use defense falls into common patterns); Lydia Pallas Loren, Redefining the Market Failure Approach to Fair Use in an Era of Copyright Permission Systems, 5 J. Intell.
+Prop.
+L. 1, 7-8, 16-18 (1997) (recognizing fair use rights as expansive and exploring how fair use doctrine impacted rights given to the copyright owner and user over time); Wendy J. Gordon, Fair Use as Market Failure: A Structural and Economic Analysis of the Betamax Case and its Predecessors, 82 Colum.
+L. Rev. 1600, 1627-35 (1982) (exploring fair use as a response to, inter alia, high transaction costs, external benefits, noncommercial uses, nonmonetizable values, and antidissemination motives).

-14 Goold argues that copyright infringement is oddly "singular," as opposed to the multiple causes of action that characterize other areas of tort, Goold, Unbundling, supra note 1, at 1838-39, and he contends that copyright lacks the explicit "gallery of wrongs" structure found in many other areas of tort.
+14 Goold argues that copyright infringement is oddly "singular," as opposed to the multiple causes of action that characterize other areas of tort.
+Goold, Unbundling, supra note 1, at 1838-39.
+He also contends that copyright lacks the explicit "gallery of wrongs" structure found in many other areas of tort.
 Id. at 1855-56.
 These claims are puzzling.